Our university: innovative, international, people-focused

 The Academic Board

-Rules of procedure govern the responsibilities, periods of office, rules of proxy and election procedures of the Academic Board, in accordance with the Fachhochschul-Studiengesetz (Universities of Applied Sciences Studies Act).
+Rules of procedure govern the responsibilities, periods of office, rules of proxy and election procedures of the Academic Board, in accordance with the Fachhochschulgesetz (University of Applied Sciences Act).

 The Academic Board is responsible for managing the university’s academic affairs.

-The Academic Board is currently made up of the Chair and Deputy Chair of the Academic Board, degree programme directors, representatives of the teaching and research staff, and students.
+The Academic Board is currently made up of the Academic Head and the Deputy Academic Head of the Academic Board, degree programme directors, representatives of the teaching and research staff, and students.

 The following appointments were made at the board’s meeting of 27 November 2018:

 - Prof.(FH) Mag.
-Dr. Martin Waiguny was elected Chair of the Academic Board
+Dr. Martin Waiguny was elected Academic Head

 - Prof.(FH) Mag.(FH) Dr.phil.
-Manfred Pferzinger was elected Deputy Chair of the Academic Board
+Manfred Pferzinger was elected Deputy Academic Head

 Targeting the future: Strategy of IMC Krems